 Owner Win Smith

-Win Smith is the principal owner and president of Sugarbush Resort in Warren, Vermont, which he purchased in October of 2001.
+Win Smith is Chairman and CEO of Summit Ventures NE, LLC, which owns Sugarbush Resort.
+He also serves as President of Sugarbush and oversees daily operations year round.
 He is a resident of Warren and also has a home with his wife, Lili Ruane, in Shelburne, Vermont.
 Win has four children, four step-daughters, and six grandchildren, three of whom are already passionate skiers in Sugarbush’s Blazer Program.

 Under Smith's ownership of Sugarbush, investments of over $60 million have been made in resort improvements, with an additional $50 million in real estate development.